InfiniteDevices/blog.infinimesh.io/_drafts/2019-03-31-infinimesh-with-mqtt-box-on-windows-10.markdown

 Password: YOUR PASSWORD
 ```

-In the three SSL certificate fileds choose the right certificates:
+In the three SSL certificate boxes choose the right certificate per field:
 CA file: your CA, the file named ```ca-certificates.crt``` (typical found in WSL under ```/etc/ssl/certs/ca-certificates.crt```)
 Client certificate file: ```my-first-device.crt```
 Client key file: ```my-first-device.key```

-All other parameter can be left as they are.
+All other parameters can be left as they are.
 Klick Save.

 #### Subscribe to the device topic and send data to the device twin
 Now, after MQTTBox is properly connected we also want to send some data.
 In the case you don't see the publisher box, click on ```Add publisher```.
 Our IoT platform has per default Device Shadow builtin, so we just need to publish to ```shadows/``` and add the proper device id we can see with ```inf device list```.
 As QoS we use ```Exactly Once```, but that depends on your use case you want to prove.
 As payload type choose one which is suffienct for you, in that HowTo we use simply ```Strings / JSON / XML / Characters```, but infimesh works also with binary data.
-Since using ```Hello world``` as the first ever made command is the standard lets use that and paste the following content into the ```Payload``` field:
+Since using ```Hello world``` as the first command when something new is learned let's use that and paste the following content into the ```Payload``` field:
 ```
 {
-"hello":"infinimesh",
+"hello":"World",
-"it":"works"
+"infinimesh":"Works"
 }
 ```
 To see if we did all things right we use the state command ```inf state get YOUR DEVICEID``` - it should look like this: